shopsys/shopsys/docs/storefront/setup-storefront.md

 ### Restart Next

-When you change `next.config.js` file, and you want the new settings to be applied, you need to restart the Next application.
+When you change the `next.config.js` file, and you want the new settings to be applied, you need to restart the Next application.
-You might also want to restart it when something is not working correctly.
+You can also restart it when something is not working correctly.
-In such cases, you do not need to stop all running containers and start them again, just to recreate container of the Storefront.
+In such cases, you do not need to stop all running containers and start them again just to recreate the container of the Storefront.
 To do that, run this command outside the container:

 ```bash